 Nesting a sequence in Premiere Pro is very simple, and this tutorial will teach you all the basics of nesting.
 Using nested sequences in editing workflows, however, is the creative part.
 Nesting has many practical and organizational benefits, so check out the workflow tips to take advantage of them in your edits.
 Don’t worry; we’ll also show you how to unnest in Premiere Pro.
 Let’s dive in!

 Part 1: What is Nesting & Why Should You Use it

 It’s easier to perform a task on a single instance than repeat it on multiple instances.
 Combining multiple instances within a container and then performing the task just once is more organized and more efficient.
 This is the basic theory of Premiere Pro nesting, and understanding it in this way will help you identify when to use nesting in your editing workflow.

 More technically, nesting in Premiere Pro reduces multiple clips into a single “clip” in the timeline.
 Video and audio clips can be nested side-by-side or stacked on different tracks.

 However, it’s important to distinguish that nesting creates a new sequence in your project.
 Premiere Pro Nested sequences allow editors to edit or add effects to all the clips in the sequence.
 In addition, nested sequences can live inside other sequences and contain different nested sequences (a nest within a nest).

 Part 2: How to Nest Clips in Premiere Pro CC

-- In the timeline, identify the clips you want to nest.
-(Be strategic about this step.
-Think about the final result and work backward.
-Try to develop consistent criteria for nesting.
-This will improve your timeline organization.
-See Part 3 for specific examples.)
+At this stage, you must be strategic when selecting clips; think about the final result and work backward.
+Try to develop consistent criteria for nesting; this will improve your timeline organization.
+(See Part 3 for specific examples)

 - Right-click on any selected clip in the timeline and choose Nest.